Characters of the Marvel Cinematic Universe: A–L: Mitchell Carson

 Mitchell Carson (portrayed by Martin Donovan) is the former head of defense at S.H.I.E.L.D. while secretly working for Hydra.
 When Hank Pym discovers S.H.I.E.L.D. has been trying to replicate his Pym particles in 1989, he confronts Carson, Peggy Carter, and Howard Stark.
 In 2015, Carson allies himself with Pym's former protege-turned-adversary, Darren Cross, who has managed to successfully replicate the Pym particles.
 During a confrontation among these parties, Carson absconds with the particles.

-As of 2025, the character has appeared in one project: the film Ant-Man (2015).
+As of 2026, the character has appeared in one project: the film Ant-Man (2015).

 Casey / Frank Morris

 Casey (portrayed by Eugene Cordero), formerly Hunter K-5E, is a member of the Time Variance Authority.
 He works for the bureaucratic organization collecting and filing evidence.
-In "Science/Fiction," it's revealed that Casey is actually a temporal variant of bank robber and Alcatraz escapee Frank Morris.
+In the episode "Science/Fiction," it is revealed that Casey is actually a temporal variant of bank robber and Alcatraz escapee Frank Morris.

-As of 2025, the character has appeared in two projects: the Disney+ series Loki; and the comic book series TVA.
+As of 2026, the character has appeared in two projects: the Disney+ series Loki (2021–2023) and the comic book series TVA (2024–2025).
+He also appears in scenes added for the re-release of Avengers: Endgame, titled Avengers Endgame: Encore (2026).

 Buck Cashman

-Buck Cashman (portrayed by Arty Froushan) is the right-hand man and fixer of Wilson Fisk.
+Buck Cashman (portrayed by Arty Froushan) is the right-hand man and fixer of New York City Mayor Wilson Fisk.
+Years prior, Cashman had once been hired by Fisk's then-right-hand man, the now-deceased James Wesley, to assassinate Lionel "Ray" McCoy, but failed.
+During the final day of Fisk's tenure as the mayor, Cashman is shot by Bullseye when protecting Fisk from harm after the trial of Karen Page.

+As of 2026, the character has appeared in one project: the Disney+ series Daredevil: Born Again.

+Frank Castle / Punisher

+Castle family

+Maria Castle (portrayed by Kelli Barrett) is Frank Castle's wife and they are the parents of two children, Lisa Barbara (initially portrayed by Nicolette Pierini and later replaced by Addie Bernthal) and Frank Jr. (initially portrayed by Aidan Pierce Brennan and later replaced by Eduardo Campirano).
+After his family is murdered by criminals, Frank becomes the vigilante Punisher to avenge their deaths.

+As of 2026, the characters have appeared in two projects: the Marvel Television series The Punisher (2017–2019); and the Disney+ special The Punisher: One Last Kill (2026).